11+ Easiest Vegetables to Grow (+ 4 That Aren’t)

 2. Potatoes

 Potatoes are almost a plant-it-and-forget-it crop.
 Almost.
-You do have to keep the tubers covered and keep the varmints away (darn you, voles), but other than that they hardly need anything from you - even watering is minimal.
+You do have to keep the tubers covered (with dirt or hay) and keep the animals away (darn you, voles), but other than that they hardly need anything from you – even watering is minimal.

-You can plant them in the ground and hill up soil, plant then on top of soil and hill up with straw (seen above in my garden), plant in special potato-growing bags, containers, or even in garbage cans.
-I used to think you needed a lot of room, but you can fit a bag or can just about anywhere, can't you?
+You can plant them in the ground and hill up soil, plant then on top of soil and hill up with straw, plant in special potato-growing bags, or other type of container.
+I used to think you needed a lot of room, but you can fit a bag or can just about anywhere, can’t you?

 And when you pull back the soil or straw and find the waiting fresh tubers?
 It’s like finding buried treasure – so fun!